"Logos are a graphic extension of the internal realities of a company."

 These logo designs are the perfect inspiration for your brand or business.
 Are you a startup?
 Are you a company that's been around for a while?
 Do you need to create your first logo or are you looking to undergo a complete redesign?
 Whatever you're looking for, we have the inspiration for you below.

-Here are seven examples of amazing startup logos that can fuel your inspiration.
+Here are 8 examples of amazing logo design for startups that can fuel your inspiration.

 We don’t want to imagine how difficult it may be for Cheddar’s SEO team to compete with one of the most popular types of cheeses in the world for a top Google position.
 What we admire, though, is the creative way this on-demand video news network with a focus on business content embraced its quirky name and created a unique and memorable logo.
 Not only that the design is clean, but it’s also a fun representation of what they do.
 “Cheddar” is slang for “money” while pink is an electrifying color, just like their audience (millennials.)